August Underground

-August Underground is a 2001 American exploitation horror film directed by Fred Vogel, who co-wrote it with Allen Peters.
-The film stars Vogel as a serial killer named Peter, who kidnaps and kills several innocent people, while his unnamed accomplice, played by Peters, films and documents the murders.
+August Underground is a 2001 American exploitation horror film directed by Fred Vogel, who co-wrote the screenplay with Allen Peters.
+The film stars Vogel as a serial killer named Peter who kidnaps and murders several people while his unnamed accomplice, portrayed by Peters, records the crimes.

-Filmed in an intentionally amateurish found footage style, August Underground was met with mixed reviews.
-The film was followed by two sequels, August Underground's Mordum in 2003, and August Underground's Penance in 2007.
+Presented in an intentionally amateurish found-footage style that mimics a degraded home video, the film was released direct-to-video and has since developed a cult following within extreme horror circles.
+It was followed by two sequels: "August Underground's Mordum" in 2003 and "August Underground's Penance" in 2007.

 Plot

-Peter, a psychopathic serial killer, invites his camera-wielding accomplice into his basement, where he is holding a woman named Laura, captive.
-Peter and his unnamed accomplice torture and humiliate her at their leisure.

-Next, the two pick up a female hitchhiker.
-After Peter rapes her, he beats and leaves her for dead on the side of the road.
-After the duo are kicked out of a concert for rowdy behavior, Peter and his accomplice return to the house to find that Laura has died.
+Peter, a psychopathic serial killer, invites his camera-wielding accomplice into his basement, where he is holding a woman named Laura captive.
+Together, they torture and humiliate her.
+Later, they pick up a female hitchhiker; after assaulting her, Peter brutally beats her and leaves her by the roadside.
+After being ejected from a concert, they return home to find that Laura has died.

-Peter murders an old woman in her home, then terrorizes a convenience store with his accomplice.
-They abandon their plans to kidnap the clerk or a shopper when they hear police sirens approaching.
-The two then proceed to tour Roadside America and visit a tattoo parlor.
-When the tattoo artist finishes giving Peter a tattoo, he and his twin brother are captured by Peter and the cameraman.
-They cut a leg off of the tattoo artist then bludgeon him and his brother to death.
+Peter then murders an elderly woman in her home and, along with his accomplice, terrorizes a convenience store before abandoning a planned kidnapping upon hearing police sirens approaching.
+The two visit Roadside America and a tattoo parlor.
+After getting a tattoo, Peter and his accomplice capture the artist and his twin brother, mutilating and killing them.

-The two hire prostitutes for a drug-fueled orgy.
-Peter sodomizes one prostitute while beating her with a hammer.
-The remaining prostitute tries to escape.
-In the chaotic chase that ensues, the accomplice drops the camera — which cuts off.
+The pair later hire prostitutes for a drug-fueled encounter.
+During the ensuing violence, one woman attempts to escape, causing the accomplice to drop the camera, which ends the film.